 Away from the pitch, the programme offers further opportunities to develop.
-After training, the players – who have already received their qualifications at home – will take part in a language course at the renown Kölner Sprachschule.
+After training, the players will take part in a language course at the renown Kölner German Language School.
 The players present will all live in Köln.
 The FC partners, GK Football Exchange, Football Total and Soccerlife organise trips, accommodation and the language course.
 1. FC Köln Football School is responsible for the footballing development side of matters.

 “Through the 1.
 FC Köln Football School Heinz Flohe, the players will receive qualified coaching in order to further develop themselves in a footballing sense.
-We are making it possible for them to have the best possible, individual coaching,” said Simon Scheibe, sporting director for 1.
-FC Köln Football School Heinz Flohe.
+We are making it possible for them to have the best possible, individual coaching,” said Jorge Arcila, Head Coach of the International Talent Program.

 Ha Ki Young, managing director of GK Football Exchange, said: “We are very pleased to have found a strong, strategic partner in 1.
 FC Köln.
 The excellent football development in Germany and with 1.
 FC Köln is very highly regarded in Korea.”